How to be a buyer in a sellers’ market

 Prepare for a bidding war

 With so few homes for sale and so many buyers out there, you may need to mentally get ready for a difficult negotiation.
-You may even have to go over asking price, as more and more homes are seeing multiple bidders push the sale prices into that high territory.
+You may even have to go over asking price, as 39% of all home sales are seeing multiple bidders push the sale prices into that high territory.

 One tactic to help yourself get ready is to look for homes below your budget, so you know you’ll have some wiggle room to move your offer up if you have to.